 Earlier this year, the British four-piece signalled their return to the studio following a four year hiatus with a message to their fans on social media, and announced a slew of live dates.
 The dates included a headline set at Wilderness Festival in August, two shows in Ireland, and a spate of North American tour dates in September and concluding with two shows at Brooklyn Steel in early October.
 The UK/Irish festival dates will be pre-empted by two smaller club warm-up shows in Sheffield and Cambridge that sold out instantly.

-London Indie four-piece named after a (now defunct) chain of Indian restaurants, Bombay Bicycle Club have spiced up the music scene since their arrival in 2005.
-Their profile and success has grown with every release, notching up three top 10 albums including 2014's no.1 'So Long, See You Tomorrow'.
-The boys were also chosen to play at the BT London Live concert in Hyde Park at the end of the 2012 London Olympics.
-They are full proof that Indie guitar bands are not over yet and are still very much hot (Bombay) potatoes.
+London Indie four-piece named after a (now defunct) chain of Indian restaurants, Bombay Bicycle Club spiced up the music scene with their arrival in 2005.
+Their profile and success grew with every release, notching up three top 10 albums including 2014's no.1 'So Long, See You Tomorrow'.
+After a three-year hiatus, the boys returned in 2019 and are still very much hot (Bombay) potatoes.

 Gengahr create effortlessly smooth and melodic indie-rock that journeys along a laidback sun-kissed path with a sound that could easily stem from influences drawn from icons such as The Smiths and Modest Mouse, to the more recently revered Unknown Mortal Orchestra and Youth Lagoon.